Matt-Gallery/cloud-closet-front-end/Proposal.md

 ### Stretch Goals
 - **More Specific Response Options for Recommendations**
-    - As a user, when I'm cylcling through different outfit options I want to be able to specify whether I'm rejecting a particular wardroom item for today's outfit or I don't like that item in combination with the rest of a recommended outfit so I never want to see that combination again so that I can better refine my future recommendations.
+    - As a user, when I'm cycling through different outfit options I want to be able to specify whether I'm rejecting a particular wardroom item for today's outfit or I don't like that item in combination with the rest of a recommended outfit so I never want to see that combination again so that I can better refine my future recommendations.
 - **Adjust Mix of Recommendations Between Rated and Unrated Outfits**
     - As a user, I want to be able to adjust the mix of outfit recommendations I receive between ones that I've rated and new ones that I haven't rated.
 - **Connect Wardrobe Item Creation Function to Web/Internal DB Search for Item**
     - As a user, as I'm creating/editing a wardrobe item I want to be given example items to choose from pulled from the web so that I can select the actual item and have it easily populated with correct information and photo.
-- **Wish/Shoppint List**
+- **Wish/Shopping List**
     - As a user, I want to be able to create a wish/shopping list so that I can keep track of items I want to add to my wardrobe and can more easily shop for them.
 - **Trip Packing List**
     - As a user, I want to be able to create multi-day sets of outfits so that I can plan my wardrobe over longer periods and can create packing lists when traveling.